achillesp/laravel-filterable/readme.md

 # Filter Laravel Models

-This Laravel package provides an abstraction for filtering Eloquent Models.
+This Laravel package provides an abstraction for filtering Eloquent Models based on a request.

 ## Installation